Uttarayan002/Uttarayan002/README.md

-# Uttarayan Haldar
+# Hi, I’m Uttarayan Haldar
-**Early-Career Data Scientist | Solving Real-World Problems with Business context**
+**Early-Career Data Scientist |  Driving Business Impact with Data & ML**

-Well as you can see from my profile, I am passionate about turning raw data into valuable business insights.
-Right now, I am focused on Deep Learning and Reinforcement Learning.
-I work on hands-on projects to improve my skills.
-I specialize in solving business issues through data analysis, systems thinking, and experimentation.
-My work includes analyzing case studies and developing Key Performance Indicators
+Well as you can see from my profile, I solve business problems by turning raw data into decisions that move the needle.
+With experience building KPIs, ML models, and pipelines, I focus on clarity, outcomes, and measurable business value.
+Currently deepening my expertise in NLP and Reinforcement Learning to solve next-gen decision problems.
+My approach blends systems thinking, fast iteration, and team-aligned delivery.
+I'm ready to bring this mindset into a data team focused on growth, clarity, and impact.
-(KPIs) and machine learning models that help with decision-making.
-I tackle problems by combining business knowledge and technical skills.
-I aim not just for correctness but also for impact and value.
-I enjoy transforming data into actionable decisions and always look for chances to learn and grow in this fast-changing field.

 ***A data scientist is only as valuable as the quality of data they deliver to decision-makers.***